quintoandar/OCSInventory-NG/README.md

 ## OCSInventory-NG Docker Image

-The files are the same of the [OCSInevntory-Docker-Image](https://github.com/OCSInventory-NG/OCSInventory-Docker-Image) on its Version 2.6
+The files are the same of the [OCSInevntory-Docker-Image](https://github.com/OCSInventory-NG/OCSInventory-Docker-Image) on its Version 2.6 or 2.7 (Folders)

 There's only three modifications on this Docker image: